guilherme-gm/KirieZ_DoraemonSoSMods/README.md

 ![Show item price](./docs/modImages/ShowItemPrice.gif)

+### Sort Lists
+Displays some of the in-game list menus alphabetically sorted instead of in a "random" order.
+This make it easier to find what you are looking for in long lists.

 ### Stamina Bar
 Displays a little window with your current stamina, so you don't have to pause the game to check.